tyson-swetnam/srer-wgew/cloudcompare/README.md

 # CloudCompare

+In this folder I describe the process of aligning two different point clouds using CloudCompare and measuring their difference in the X, Y, and Z dimensions.

 ## Setting up CloudCompare for the first time

 On my workstations and VMs running Ubuntu I installed [CloudCompare](http://www.cloudcompare.org/) using `snapd`